ACCOMMODATION AND MEALS AT MENUCHA

 Bedding is provided.

-If requested, the registrar will attempt to assign a group of people to
+If requested on the registration form, we will strive to assign a particular group of people to

 different physical home addresses should use different forms to